holochain/docs-pages/src/pages/get-started.md

 ```
 Now you're ready to continue scaffolding your forum application.

+### 6. Built to Beautiful: adjusting our User Interface
 #### 6.3.
 Scaffold a DNA

 Create a new DNA using the scaffolding tool: